-For the purposes of this document, a Standard is an established, measurable and achievable set of requirements, methods, processes, practices and criteria agreed by general consent to be a basis of comparative evaluation.
+For the purposes of this document, a Standard is an established, measurable and achievable set of criteria agreed by general consent to be a basis of comparison.

-1.5 Overview and Summary IT Standards for the Nigerian Financial Services Industry
+1.5 Overview and Summary IT Standards for the Nigerian Banking Industry performing IT operations and also help to position it as a strategic asset to the Bank.

-The IT Standards Blueprint aims to help Nigerian Financial Services institutions develop capabilities under eight (8) key technology Capabilities areas.
-Skills in these capability areas would support the transformation of the Financial Institutions' IT function to a world class, high performing IT operations and help to position it as a strategic asset to the Financial Institution.
+The IT Standards Blueprint aims to help Nigerian Banking institutions develop capabilities under seven (7) key technology Capabilities areas.
+Skills in these capability areas would support in transforming the Banks' IT function to a world class, high

 Capability Area Strategic IT Alignment Translation of business vision and strategies into multi-year IT investments and operating plans as well as impacts of Information Technology on the Enterprise's performance measurement.
-IT Governance Framework for initiation, endorsement, sponsorship, approval and evaluation of IT decisions Architecture & Information Management Guidance for the creation and execution of the strategic IT architecture framework

-Capability Area Solutions Delivery Framework for the development of software application solutions and their subsequent transition into the production environment Service Management & Operations Planning, delivery and measurement of day-to-day operational service Information & Technology Security Security and protection of enterprise information and related assets Workforce & Resource Management Management of IT skills, knowledge and resources of the Financial Institution with the inclusion of Occupational Health and Safety IT Innovation Guidance on technology usage to create efficient organisations and improve alignment between technology initiatives and business goals.
+IT Governance Framework for initiation, endorsement, sponsorship, approval and evaluation of IT decisions Architecture & Information Management Guidance for the creation and execution of the strategic IT architecture framework Solutions Delivery Framework for the development of software application solutions and their subsequent transition into the production environment Service Management & Operations Planning, delivery and measurement of day-to-day operational service Information & Technology Security Security and protection of enterprise information and related assets Workforce & Resource Management Management of IT skills, knowledge and Banking resources